lindaperez/1_bk_Kickstarter-Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 	May is the best month to launch a Play campaign.
-After this the second one would be between April, May and somedays of June.
+After this, the second one would be between April, May and somedays of June.
 After May the amount of outcomes start falling unitl January of the next year where they start increasing again.

 	The view "Analysis of Outcomes Based on Launch Date" provides the way to answer our first fundamental question that is, What is the best time to create a "Play" Crowdfunding campaign based on the Parent category "Theater" over the years from 2009 and 2017.

-	The way that this view answer this questions and some others is through a pivot table and a pivot chart.

-	* The pivot table shows a pinpoint in May that represent the month where the Play campaigns have overcomed most successfully over the years.

-	The best way to compare how the months are balanced over the years is the pivot chart.

-	* The pivot chart image "Theater Outcomes Based on Launch Date" shows a Line Chart with several pinpoints one of them represents the most succefull month to launch a category that is May with 111 over 166, some others worst escenarios like december where the amount of sucessfull campaign is very short around 35 over 75.

 - What can you conclude about the Outcomes based on Goals?

+	The projects with a budget less than $1000 are the most successful with a 76% of acertiveness over the years.
+After it could be a better idea reduce the budget to a range between $1000 to $4999 due to 73% of those projects get the whole budget.
+If the customer can not reduce the budget something that can help is to have a greater budget, between 35000 and 44999, those projects were succefull in 67% of the cases.

+	Having a budget of $10000 is hard to get with 54% of the cases aproved.

-	The view Analysis of Outcomes Based on Goals provides the way to answer our second fundamental question that is, Will the campaign be able to reach the goal spected, $ 10.000, is it too much to launch the campaig?
-Is there any correlation betweeen the goal amount and the succefulness of Play campaigns?
+	The view Analysis of Outcomes Based on Goals provides the way to answer our second fundamental question that is, Will the campaign be able to reach the goal spected, $ 10.000?

-	To answer this questions It was designed a table with the range of possible Goals or bugets and the amount of the successful, failed, canceled projects and their percentages.

-	The countIf function helped to filter the dataset

 - What are some limitations of this dataset?

+	* Manipulating data is difficult because always we have the risk to change a value without noticing.
+	* Apply a formula several times is something repetitive that could be done with a macro, reducing in this way possible errors.
+	* There is not much information about some columns like spotlight or staff_pick, that can give more information to correlate it with the outcomes.
+	* There is not much information about the quality of the data, we guess is consistent.

 - What are some other possible tables and/or graphs that we could create?

+	We can ask more question to try to unhide more patterns to create a successful campaigns

+	1. Create the campaign in a different country may help funding the goal budget?

+	2. How long should be the campaign?
+		We can create a column name

+	3. The selection of the staff, staff_pic make any difference?